cookieg13/task-tracker/README.md

 # Task tracker✅🎯
-An app to add tasks and delete tasks to do, made using React.
+An app to add and delete tasks, made using React.